 Sometimes you have to issue the command multiple times until it completes successfully.
 With the updated bootloader you'll be able to flash future updates via CAN.

 Once done, unplug USB from the Pedal and back into the Panda.
-Let the car go off, reboot EON and you should be good to go.

 * If you can't or don't want to put the Pedal into DFU mode via CAN, you can also do so by applying 5 Volt to a special point on the board while connecting it to USB (to power it up).
 Car must obviously be off or disconnected for this.
 That usually requires 2 people: one to keep the jumper for 5V in place and the other to connect the USB.